msulaksh/TweePy_pract/README.md

 # TweePy_pract
 My practice stuff regarding Tweepy.

-Tweepy is interesting and amazing python library for twitter.
+Tweepy is interesting and amazing python library for accessing twitter API.

 A while ago I used TextBlob for Tweet sentiment analysis, where i didnt save any tweet in DB.